-With three children under age five and 1,440 minutes in a day, for years I felt like I spent most of those minutes in a day either yelling, lecturing, or bargaining with my children.
+With three children under age five and 1,440 minutes in a day, I felt like I spent most of those minutes either yelling, lecturing, or bargaining with my children.

 Like a broken record, my requests would echo as I stood by, silently praying that this time they would cooperate without me needing to yell.
 Can't they see me?
 Can't they hear me?!

 After years of this, my husband and I arrived at one simple conclusion - our children do not listen.
-Having a now third child had us feeling extra exhausted, fed-up and like we were in a near-constant battle with a pair of three and five-year-old tiny humans that we loved so much.
+With the arrival of our third child, we were feeling extra exhausted, fed-up and like we were in a near-constant battle with a trio of tiny humans that we loved so much.

 Was it too much to expect for them to listen without our needing to yell or to repeat ourselves what always felt like five times?